 Those who are invited to participate in the PLA Interview Day will be notified through email by mid April.
 In this email, it will include directions and more specific information on the details of the PLA Interview Day.
 Again, it is important to check your email regularly.
 As we receive updates, we will send them to those who are invited to participate.

-Will I get the book award in enough time to buy my books before Welcome Weekend?
+Will I get the book award (my FLASHcash) in enough time to buy my books before Welcome Weekend?

 What will the projects be that members of PLA would work on?

 The projects for the Provost’s Leadership Academy members will be determined by their individual teams.
 The members are broken up into teams and will work together to identify projects for the group to develop to improve the University for them and their fellow students.
 They will then be charged with researching those areas more in depth and coming up with project proposals to present to the Provost (Chief Academic Officer of the University).
 The Provost and other University administrators will give the teams feedback on their proposals that may be useful in helping them to determine their final projects.
 The final decision of which project to pursue rests solely with the members of the academy.
 Some projects that the members of PLA have considered in the past are:

 - PARTA campus loop GPS tracker/smart phone application

 - Recycling/donating excess food from cafeterias on campus

 - Adding Flash Cash options to Dining Plans

 - Event Board/Marquee on outside of campus to announce events

 How much time will members of the PLA have to commit to the program?